artcom/gom-core/README.md

-= gom-core
+# GOM Core

-Description goes here.
+Base functionallity to be shared between GOM server and client implementations.
+Currently includes primitive type handling and logger setup with decent output format.

-== Note on Patches/Pull Requests
+## Note on Patches/Pull Requests

 * Fork the project.
 * Make your feature addition or bug fix.